groundwork

 All That is Alive brings together diverse practices to reflect on life in its many forms, evoking the entangled relations that sustain us and imagining new ways of living together.

-Groundwork revolves around Banyard and Van Pagee Anderson sharing an attentivness to the enigmatic world of plants.
-Working together as settlers on Djaara Country, this installation emerged from a process of collaborative intergenerational practice-led research made in response to this place and the vegetal beings that inhabit it.
+Groundwork is a collaborative artwork made with emerging artist Saskia Van Pagee Anderson.
+Conceived of as an immersive soft sculpture garden, the work celebrates sustained research into plant dyed textiles and vegetal forms and revolves around a shared attentivness to the enigmatic world of plants.
+Working together as settlers on Djaara Country the lands of the Dja Dja Wurrung, this installation emerged from a process of collaborative intergenerational practice-led research made in response to place and the vegetal beings we co-habitat with.